The Food Made Good Rating is the

 It is a sign for staff, suppliers and customers that this is a progressive business that understands that doing the right thing is core to its operations, and not just an add on.
 The rating is what drives our ‘star rating’ accreditation, which is a key way for our members to differentiate themselves and drive forward change.

-Completed online in the Food Made Good community, the rating is an extended survey capturing activity across three main pillars of sustainability: Sourcing, Society & Environment – simply put it’s the food on the plate, the relationship with people and the impact on the planet.
+Completed online in the Food Made Good community, the rating is a survey capturing your activity across the three pillars of sustainability: Sourcing, Society & Environment – simply put it’s the food on the plate, the relationship with people and the impact on the planet.

 The pillars are made up of ten key areas because we understand that every business has unique challenges and works towards different sustainability projects.
 Therefore we weight each of the key areas equally, giving businesses the chance to showcase the initiatives most important to them.

 We take a completed survey and using the weighting system described below, we calculate the businesses sustainability score.
 A business may achieve one, two, three or no stars depending on their score.

 We ask businesses to formalise practices by writing them as policies, and we encourage smaller businesses to have a strategy or set of goals that they are working towards.
 In both cases we award points for having documentation in place.
 This helps staff and suppliers understand and adhere to the business’ values.
 Questions around policies are currently worth 10% of each section and this weighting increases in subsequent years as we recognise the need to share success and commit to paper a path for improvement.

 The bulk of points are awarded based on current practices at the business.
 To score maximum points in this section we focus on buying ethically produced ingredients, treating staff and the community with respect and carefully managing the natural resources used by the business.
 We provide resources and support on how to do this in the community.

 To celebrate businesses going above and beyond, we explore how they create change, build momentum and influence their customers and other businesses.
 To gain maximum points in this section, a business must promote it’s initiatives to customers, share it’s successes among our community, aim for continual improvements to sustainability and train staff in each key area to help spread influence.